heap-gh/KrnlInjector_Umode/README.md

 1. Launch the Manual Mapper Usermode Interface.
 2. Choose a process to inject by either entering its name or ID.
 3. Select the desired injection method.
-4. Optionally, enable handle hijacking if required.
+4. Optionally, enable handle hijacking if required (not finished yet)

 ## Dependencies